home-assistant/home-assistant.io/source/_integrations/tasmota_irhvac.markdown

 The following steps and changes are needed to configure Your AC:

 - Cycle trough all of your AC modes and write them in `supported_modes`.
-Some possible values are left commented in the example.
 - Cycle trough your fan speeds and and write them down in `supported_fan_speeds`
 - If your AC doesn't support horizontal swinging remove `- "horizontal"` and `- "both"` from supported_swing_list
 - Enter your `hvac_model`